About the degree programme

 Along with your subject-specific skills, you will develop valuable transferable skills allowing you to:

-• understand processes on a range of scales
+• understanding processes on a range of scales

-• extract key information from complex sets of observations
+• extracting key information from complex sets of observations

 • express ideas and arguments via a range of platforms, including social media